PhilipYip1988/python-tutorials/numpy_library/readme.md

 # 📦 Set Operations:
 #     - unique                    : Finds the unique elements of an array.
+#     - union1d                   : Computes the union of two arrays.
 #     - intersect1d               : Computes the intersection of two arrays.
-#     - union1d                   : Computes the union of two arrays.
 #     - setdiff1d                 : Computes the set difference of two arrays.
 #     - setxor1d                  : Computes the exclusive or of two arrays.
-#     - in1d                      : Tests whether each element of a 1D array is also in a second array.

 # 🎲 Random Number Generation
 #     - random.seed                 : Sets the seed for the random number generator.